 For instance, look at his case study of Primoz for his Zero to Launch (ZTL) course.
+(It has since been removed).
 At the beginning, he has a quick win section summarizing the key points.

 Then, Ramit has shared video interview clips with Primoz leadership.
 In the clip below, the founder shares his online business journey and how ZTL has helped him to earn $80,000.